 Less than a decade ago, the idea of fusing brain signals from multiple people to control a device looked like it was taken from a science fiction movie.
 Recent advances in neuroscience and BCI research have now made it possible through multi-mind BCIs, which, in turn, have given rise to many interesting applications.
 Despite the advances obtained in the last decade in this field, the young age of multi-mind BCIs suggests that further advances are needed in this field.

-Some of the applications presented in Section 16.3 are likely to remain active in the following years, while others will progressively be abandoned (e.g., communication).
+Some of the applications presented in Section 16.3 are likely to remain active in the following years, while others may progressively be abandoned (e.g., communication).
 We believe that using multi-user BCIs for decision making is the most promising application, since it is directly applicable to a range of daily problems.
-The transition from the target detection tasks used in current research to more advanced decision-making tasks (e.g., including several possible answers) will not be easy, but we believe that the advances in the understanding of the human brain will help researchers identify and better characterise the processes associated with the formation of a decision and develop multi-mind BCIs able to read into such processes.
-Moreover, developing lower cost EEG headsets will also impact the adoption of these systems, especially in video games and other entertainment applications which are naturally multi-user and interesting for the general public.
-Moreover, multi-mind BCIs also have the potential to be used to control devices too complex to operate for a single person.
-This could be in the form of assisting manual operations (e.g., passive systems that monitor attention or active ones for enhancing human performance) or fully operate a device via brain signals.
+The transition from the target detection tasks used in current research to more advanced decision-making tasks (e.g., including several possible answers) will not be easy.
+We believe that the advances in the understanding of the human brain will help researchers identify and better characterise the processes associated with the formation of a decision and develop multi-mind BCIs able to read into such processes.
+Moreover, developing lower cost EEG headsets will also impact the adoption of these systems, especially in video games and other entertainment applications which are naturally multi-user and are interesting for the general public.
+Moreover, multi-mind BCIs also have the potential to be used to control devices that are too complex to operate for a single person.
+This could be in the form of assisting manual operations (e.g., passive systems that monitor attention or active ones for enhancing human performance) or fully operating a device via brain signals.

-New and established researchers in multi-mind BCIs should not limit their imagination to traditional applications and continue to conceive innovative uses of this technology, contributing in shaping the future of human enhancement and new interfaces.
+New and established researchers in multi-mind BCIs should not limit their imagination to traditional applications and continue to conceive innovative uses of this technology, hence shaping the future of human enhancement and new interfaces.

 References